Rdroshan/VideoRetrievalApplication/README.md

 ## Installation using docker
 1. Install docker by clicking [here](https://docs.docker.com/get-docker/)
 2. clone this repo
-3. Then `cd video-api` and Edit the variables.sh file.
+3. Then `cd video-api` and Edit the variables.sh file and source it.
 Here put your environment variables like Google API keys etc.
 ```bash
 export SECRET_KEY="abc"